Chilaquiles recipe with eggs is such an amazing tortilla recipe!

 Drain on a paper towel.
 Finely dish the white and red onions and slice the scallion.

 Spray an oven dish with cooking spray and divide the first layer of tortilla chips on the bottom.
 Drizzle a couple of tablespoons of sauce on the tortillas.

-Make shallow holes else the egg whites will not set evenly.
-Bake between 10-12 minute or until the egg white is just set.
+Make shallow holes else the egg whites will not cook evenly.
+Return in the oven and bake between 10-12 minutes or until the egg white is just set.

 Chilaquiles ingredient options

 You can eat chilaquiles with a lot of other delicious ingredients like: